A person experiencing pain in the kidney area

 It’s clear that happy hour has become an emotional aspect of our culture.
 However, like many aspects of our culture, it’s essential that we embrace it in a way that serves our best interest.

-When Does Happy Hour Start?
+What Time Does Happy Hour Usually Start?

 There’s no fixed time for happy hour.
 It’s usually observed by bars and restaurants in the late afternoon or early evening.
 For many, this period serves as a critical juncture in their daily routine, offering a chance to decompress, reflect, and engage in social interaction.
 However, as we’ll later discuss, happy hour also has its share of downsides, which include binge drinking or using alcohol to cope with unhealthy emotions.